When Should I Take The MCAT? A Guide To Scheduling Your Exam

 There’s nothing worse than taking a test you’re unprepared for.
 The MCAT covers many topics in varying detail, and you want to make sure you understand the material before you take the exam.

-The MCAT costs over $300 to take, so why take the risk of spending money on an exam if you’re not ready?
+The MCAT costs $320 to take, so why take the risk of spending money on an exam if you’re not ready?
 Make sure you’ve taken all of the prerequisites and that you have a good understanding of this material before you take the MCAT.

 MCAT Practice Test Results

-You can also decide when you want to take the MCAT based on your performance on the practice exams.
-The practice exams closely mimic the actual exam, so you might feel prepared enough to schedule your real testing date if you do pretty well on the practice test.
+You can also decide when you want to take the MCAT based on your performance on the practice tests.
+The practice exams closely mimic the actual exam, so you might feel prepared enough to schedule your real MCAT date if you do well on the practice test.

 If you don’t meet your target score with the practice exams, take some time to study harder and identify the areas of the exam in which you struggle.
 Don’t let a low practice score discourage you from pursuing a medical career.
 View this as an opportunity to improve.